 If there is anything you expect your tenants to do or NOT do while in your home, it’s imperative that you make sure they are aware of your requirements of them, and preferably in writing.
 This could either be in an email during the initial inquiry/screening process, or detailed in your lease, or in a “Welcome letter” that you leave for them in your home.

-We thought it would be helpful if we provided a sample list of expectations that a typical homeowner would have of their tenants.
-Naturally, each home is unique, though, and you will undoubtedly have slightly different instructions for your tenants.
+We thought it would be helpful if we provided a sample list of expectations that a typical homeowner would have of their guests.
+Naturally, each home is unique, though, and you will undoubtedly have slightly different instructions for your guests.

 Do you make your expectations of your tenants very clear to them before or during their stay?
 Do you have any other recommendations for fellow homeowners about check-out requirements?